 Parks, athletic fields, and community spaces are well-distributed throughout the area.
 The civic character of Springfield Township shows up in organized community life, maintained public spaces, and a general investment in the neighborhood that has accumulated over decades.

-Route 309 provides direct access to the Pennsylvania Turnpike, Center City, and the Montgomery County employment corridor.
-Fort Washington State Park is a short drive away and offers substantial hiking and outdoor recreation for residents who want it.
+Route 309 provides direct access to the Pennsylvania Turnpike (i-276), Center City, and the surrounding Philadelphia Metro area.
+Fort Washington State Park is a short drive away and offers hiking and outdoor recreation for residents who want it.

 I work through Springfield Township regularly and understand the Flourtown market.
 If you’re thinking about buying or selling here, feel free to reach out.